willowisp01/tp/docs/DeveloperGuide.md

 **Aspect: Allow deletion of all `Person` added or only those displayed:**

-* **Alternative 1 (current choice):** Can delete any person in the list.
+* **Alternative 1 (current choice):** Can delete any `Person` in the `persons` list.
-    * Pros: Delete command will execute successfully without having to run additional command to ensure that the person to be deleted is being displayed.
+    * Pros: Delete command will execute successfully without having to run additional command to ensure that the `Person` to be deleted is being displayed.
     * Cons: May result in accidental deletion if wrong student id is given.

-* **Alternative 2:** Only delete person that is displayed.
+* **Alternative 2:** Only delete `Person` that is displayed.
-    * Pros: Allow user to refer to the displayed data to reduce risk of specifying a wrong id belonging to another person.
+    * Pros: Allow user to refer to the displayed data to reduce risk of specifying a wrong id belonging to another `Person`.
     * Cons: May reduce usability as user may have to enter additional command to ensure the student to be deleted is displayed.

 **Aspect: Deleted `Person` stored or ready for garbage collection:**

-* **Alternative 1 (current choice):** Person deleted is no longer used and ready for garbage collection.
+* **Alternative 1 (current choice):** `Person` deleted is no longer used and ready for garbage collection.
     * Pros: Easy to implement.
     * Cons: May result in lost of data upon accidental deletion.

-* **Alternative 2:** Create a list to store all deleted person.
+* **Alternative 2:** Create a list to store all deleted `Person`.
-    * Pros: Easier to implement command to recover a deleted person in the future.
+    * Pros: Easier to implement command to recover a deleted `Person` in the future.
-    * Cons: Stored deleted person may never be used.
+    * Cons: Stored deleted `Person` may never be used.
 May have performance issue in terms of memory usage.

 ### Find feature